-These consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assumes the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations.
+The Financial Statements have been prepared on the basis of accounting principles applicable to a going concern, which assumes the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations.
 Accordingly, it does not give effect to adjustments, if any that would be necessary should the Company be unable to continue as a going concern and, therefore, be required to realize its assets and liquidate its liabilities in other than in the normal course of business and at amounts that may differ from those shown in these financial statements.

-For the year ended January 31, 2014, the Company incurred a net loss of \$1,224,645 (2013 - \$483,504), had used cash in operations of \$446,954 (2013 - \$405,028), and as at January 31, 2014, had an accumulated deficit of \$2,219,880 (January 31, 2013 - \$995,235) and a working capital deficit of \$156,559 (January 31, 2013 - surplus of \$191,750).
+For the year ended January 31, 2015, the Company incurred a net loss of \$308,019 (2014 - \$1,224,645), used cash from operations of \$30,298 (2014 - used cash from operation \$446,954), and as at January 31, 2015, had an accumulated deficit of \$2,527,899 (January 31, 2014 - \$2,219,880) and a working capital deficit of \$326,692 (January 31, 2014 - \$156,559).
 Currently, the Company does not have sufficient cash to fund its operations, the costs of which are being funded entirely by the directors, officers, shareholders and/or creditors.
-Therefore, the ability to continue as a going concern in the near-term relies solely on the willingness of the directors, officers, shareholders and/or creditors to meet funding requirements, pending the completion of a financing or a strategic transaction.
+Therefore, the ability to continue as a going concern in the near-term relies solely on the willingness of the directors, officers, shareholders and/or creditors to meet funding requirements, in the absence of the completion of a further financing or a strategic transaction.

 In addition, the business of exploring for minerals involves a high degree of risk and there can be no assurance that current exploration programs will result in profitable mining operations.
-The recoverability of the carrying value of exploration properties and the Company's continued existence is dependent upon the preservation of its interest in the underlying properties, the discovery of economically recoverable reserves and the achievement of profitable operations; or the ability of the Company to raise ["alternative" deleted] financing; or alternatively upon the Company's ability to dispose of its interests on an advantageous basis.
+The recoverability of the carrying value of exploration properties and the Company's continued existence is dependent upon the preservation of its interest in the underlying properties, the discovery of economically recoverable reserves and the achievement of profitable operations; or the ability of the Company to raise financing; or alternatively upon the Company's ability to dispose of its interests on an advantageous basis.

 These circumstances comprise a material uncertainty which may lend significant doubt as to the ability of the Company to continue as a going concern.
-Changes in future conditions could require material writedowns of the carrying values.
+Changes in future conditions could require material write-downs of the carrying values.

 Although the Company has taken steps to verify title to the properties on which it is conducting exploration and in which it has an interest, in accordance with industry standards for the current stage of exploration of such properties, these procedures do not guarantee the Company's title.
-Property title may be subject to unregistered prior agreements and non compliance with regulatory requirements.
+Property title may be subject to unregistered prior agreements and non-compliance with regulatory requirements.

-Highlights for the year ended January 31, 2014
+Highlights for the year ended January 31, 2015